Amirahscripts/SEO-Keyword-AI-Bot/README.md

 # SEO-Keyword-AI-Bot
 This bot can help drive traffic by uncovering semantically related keywords, enabling businesses to target a broader set of search terms and capture a wider audience searching for related topics.

-I coded this Bot in Python and is currently in testing.
+I coded this Bot in Python and is currently in testing and development.

 Below is a breakdown of the utilities for the SEO-Keyword-AI-Bot: